davidanderson3/umls-release-qa/umls.nlm.nih.gov/sourcereleasedocs/readme.md

 ## UPDATE VARIABLES

 There is a variable $UPDATEDATE in scripts/replaceUpdatedDate.sh.
 This should be updated to match the release date.
+The $VERSION variable in scripts/syncLatestVersion.sh should be updated to the release version (for example, 2018AA).

 ## GENERATING NEW STATS.HTML FILES